Positano

 Positano is a cliffside village in southern Italy, known for its beautiful coastline, elegant fashion and colorful buildings.
 Located in the region of Campania, Positano’s unspoiled beauty offers numerous things to do and see.

-On Ferryhopper, you can find useful information about must-see locations, beaches, local delicacies and ferries to Positano.
-Read below our travel tips and available routes, and book cheap ferry tickets at no extra cost!
+On Ferryhopper, you can find useful information about must-see locations, beaches, local delicacies, and ferries to Positano.
+Read below our travel tips and available routes, and book cheap ferry tickets without any hidden fees.

 A colorful alley in Positano, Italy